Main outcomes from eye-tracking research in creating irresistible pack designs

 Based on this study we can conclude that stated eye-tracking and webcam eye (gaze) tracking methods provide very similar insights for creating irresistible packages.
 Cambri offers access to them both: an automated pack design test is available in the Cambri tool while we offer webcam eye (gaze) tracking research on a needs basis.

 Curious?
-Click here and we will contact you and tell you more about the Cambri tool and pack design testing opportunities
+Get in touch to learn more about the Cambri tool and pack design testing opportunities

 Dr. Heli Holttinen, Cambri Founder and CEO